HOGENT-MLOps/mlops-labs/assignments/01-docker.md

 Make sure that the application can connect to the database by setting the `MYSQL_URL` environment variable.
 Notice you can use the service name as hostname in Docker Compose.
 Use `depends_on` to make sure that the database is started if the application is started.
 Remember to start the services in the background.

+Do not use the root user for the database.
+Use the provided environment variables (by the [mysql](https://hub.docker.com/_/mysql) Docker image) to create a new user and database.
+Give the database a proper name like `animals` and the user a proper name like `webapp_usr`.

+> :question: Is it necessary to bind the MySQL port to the host system?
+Why (not)?
+>
 > :bulb: The API prints a message indicating which database is used.
 If you see the message "MySQL database initialized", you know that the application is connected to the MySQL database.
 >
 > :bulb: There is also an HTTP header `X-Database-Used` in every response that indicates which database is used.